semanticarts/gist/docs/gistStyleGuide.md

 - Lower case
 - Normalized to natural language standards.
 E.g., hyphens inserted, acronyms in all caps, proper nouns capitalized, etc.
-- Examples: *has unit of measure*, *has SSN*
+- Examples: *has unit of measure*, *has SSN*, *Unicode symbol*, *W2*

 ### Valid Exceptions

 There may occasionally be valid reasons to deviate from the conventions stated here:

 - Deviation from wording of the local name.
 For example, the predicate `gist:isGeoContainedIn` uses a shortened form of "geographically" for conciseness.
 The `skos:prefLabel` uses the fully spelled out word: "is geographically contained in."

+### gist:nonConformingLabel

-- Deviation from typographical conventions such as case.
-For example, a proper name in a property label could appropriately be capitalized.
-Since this will fail the SHACL validation constraints during the ontology build and release process, add the term to the `gistValidationAnnotations.ttl` file so that label validation will be skipped.
+- The general label conventions have been captured in SHACL shapes which are run during the ontology build and release process and the repository continuous integration script.
+These shapes do not allow for special cases like capitalized proper names.
+To prevent validation failures, add the annotation `gist:nonConformingLabel true` to the term in the `gistValidationAnnotations` ontology so that label validation will be skipped.

 ### gist Definition of Title Case